TheHun89/ElevatorDesign/README.md

 ### Ask questions
 ---
 Conceptually, how should the elevator behave?
-One elevator then it should go all the way up then all the way down.
-So a data structure that maintains order would be a **queue** of just the requested direction.

-But you wouldn't want the elevator to be going up and then pick up someone who wants to go down.
-So an alternative would be to use some form of HashMap.
-You may also want to not have duplicate requests so you could use some form of a Set.
-So a better data structure would be something that uses **key/value**.
-Furthermore you
-  * Some kind of a queue with key/value: floor/direction
-  * elevator should have a collection of requests it plans to process
-  * grab highest request and process all request from elevator current floor to highest request
-  * when the requests are all completed then check outstanding requests and process all of the requests from current floor to lowest request

-What components are involved?

-User (Client)
-* makes request

-Button
-* illuminates when clicked

-Elevator
-* button for floor
-* direction - UP, DOWN, STOPPED
-* destination
-* doors - open, close
-* capacity
-* pick up passengers
-* list of floors to stop
-* maxFloors
-* trigger emergency brake

-Floor
-* button for direction

 What are the use cases?

 What are the classes?
-RequestHandler - Something to handle requests
-Button <- FloorButton which requests up or down, ElevatorButton which requests floor ElevatorController
-Elevator
-Enums - Direction, DoorStatus, ElevatorStatus

-Enums - OPEN, CLOSED, UP, DOWN, STOPPED

 ### Resources